rajibgc/Portfolio/README.md

 <details>
   <summary>CyberSecurity tools</summary>

-  SIEM tools: for collection, analysis & alerting, but not for responding to contain a threat when an incident occurs.
+  SIEM tools (Security Information & Event Mgt): for collection, analysis & alerting, but not for responding to contain a threat when an incident occurs.
      Splunk Enterprise (for internally hosted) | Splunk Cloud (for cloud hosted - managed by Splunk themselves/SaaS) Chronicle (by Google)
      Azure Monitor

-  SOAR tools: for automated response (typically containment measures when an incident occurs)
+  SOAR tools (Security Orchestration, Automation, and Response): for automated response (typically containment measures when an incident occurs)

   IDS (Intrusion Detection System): Could be Host-based or Network-based.
 Examples are: Suricata, SolarWinds, Splunk, AlienVault OSSIM, Snort, Zeek, IBM QRadar, Security Onion,Open WIPS-NG, Sagan.